k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/04_response_codes_and_supported_verbs.md

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Exercise.png) Exercise – Additional Web Service

-1. `Create a new Web Service that delete entries in SUBSCRIBER table based on SUBSCRIBER_ID and MSISDN with the following considerations:`
+1. `Create a new Web Service that insert entries into CASES table following considerations:`
-   1. `The Web Service can delete multiple subscribers for a give Logical Unit Instance.`
+   1. `The Web Service can insert multiple subscribers for a give Logical Unit Instance.`
    2. `The Web Service reposnse should include success or failure in the process`
    3. `Perform some basic input validations`
 2. `Question: Which supported verbs will you use?`